constanxe/geospatial-project/proposal/blogdown/content/a-reviews.md

 - Unable to view the accessibility to schools given an address or location
 - Only able to select 1 school at a time
 - Only took residential HDB into account
 - Selecting another analysis method will uncheck the current checkbox.
 This is confusing for the user.
-A dropdown will be more intuitive as users will know that they are looking at only 1 model at a time.
+A dropdown will be more intuitive as users will know that they are looking at only 1 model at a time

 The team will work on addressing these cons, and implementing the future work mentioned for identifying ideal locations for schools.